olof/aoc/README.md

 This will get rid of some noise from the timings, but it does still include some overhead from things like forking processes.
 And by default, the output is "real" time which means that system load may affect measurements.
-Benchmarks are bested compared when all measurements are collected on the same environment under idle conditions.
+Benchmarks are best compared when all measurements are collected on the same environment under idle conditions.
 YMMV (today, it means "your measurements may vary")!